ahmedazim2/Stock-Dashboard/README.md

 # Stock Project

 This project is a stock analysis and dashboard application that includes both a backend and a frontend.
 The backend is built with FastAPI and handles data processing and sentiment analysis.
 The frontend is built with React and provides a user interface for interacting with the stock data.
+It also contains stock prediction using Gemini AI.

 ## Table of Contents